TheOptimisticFactory/mocha-glob-issue/readme.md

 -  `npm run test-legacy-working`: Check tests passes when using lecacy opts `test/mocha.opts`
 - `npm run test-bugged-baseline`: tests WONT BE FOUND when using `.mocharc.js`
-- `npm run test-bugged-baseline`: Dumps the BROKEN file patterns when using `.mocha.multi-paths.js`
+- `npm run test-bugged-showcase`: Dumps the BROKEN file patterns when using `.mocha.multi-paths.js`

 ---